 Data Quality Evaluation

 To assess the quality of the MSP-MS data from the cathepsin A, B, C, and D experiments, we applied the quality control functions of mspms.
-We found that over 90% of the full-length peptide library was detected in all samples at time zero (T0), and more than 95% of the library, including cleavage products, was detected across the dataset (Supplementary Figures 1A, 1B).
-Only five peptides from the library were consistently missing across all samples, suggesting high-quality data with minimal loss (Supplementary Figure 1C).
+We found that over 90% of the full-length peptide library was detected in all samples at time zero (T0), and more than 95% of the library, including cleavage products, was detected across the dataset (Supplementary Figure4A).
+Only five peptides from the library were consistently missing across all samples, suggesting high-quality data with minimal loss (Supplementary Figure 4B).

 Evaluation of Global Data Patterns